Joanne M. Duren

-Joanne M. Duren (born October 11, 1931) is a former American politician and businesswoman.
+Joanne M. Duren (October 11, 1931 – November 26, 2022) was an American politician and businesswoman.

 Born in Cazenovia, Wisconsin, Duren graduated from Cazenovia High School.
 In 1950, she graduated from Madison Business College.
 Duren owned a secretarial service and was secretary for business people and public officials.
 Duren served as a Democrat in the Wisconsin State Assembly from 1971 to 1983.
 During the 1983 and 1985 sessions, Duren was the Wisconsin Assembly Chief Clerk.

+Duren died on November 26, 2022, in Tucson, Arizona.